-Name Icon Description New fault ¶ A new fault was added to the list.
-Fault \triangle There is at least one fault on the list.
-Malfunction indicator lamp- critical 4 Engine critical alarm lamp.
+Name Icon Description New fault A new fault was added to the list.
+Fault $\triangle$ There is at least one fault on the list.
+Malfunction indicator lamp-critical Engine critical alarm lamp.
 This is commanded by the engine.
-Malfunction indicator lamp- warning 10 Engine warning alarm lamp.
+Malfunction indicator lamp-warning 1 Engine warning alarm lamp.
 This is commanded by the engine Engine stop STOP Engine Stop lamp (red).
 This is commanded by the engine.
 Engine warning O Engine Warning lamp (amber).
 This is commanded by the engine.
 New engine fault (I) A new engine fault was added to the list.
 Engine fault (I) There is at least one engine fault on the list.

-Name lcon Description Engine oil pressure low ••••• The engine oil pressure is low.
+Name Icon Description Engine oil pressure low Ò The engine oil pressure is low.
 This is commanded by the engine.
-Engine temperature high Ö ‡!
+Engine temperature high ₫! !
 The engine coolant temperature is high.
 This is commanded by the engine.
-Engine overspeed @!
-The engine speed (rpm) is above the max expected value.
-Engine wait to start 6 The engine is warming up before starting.
+Engine overspeed © The engine speed (rpm) is above the max expected value.
+Engine wait to start ® The engine is warming up before starting.
 This is commanded by the engine.
 Engine data invalid ℧!
 The engine RPM data is not valid.
 Emergency stop STOP One of the emergency stop switches is pressed.
 System voltage ^ The supply voltage measured at the main control module is less than 22V or more than 30V.
-Transmission temperature () The transmission oil temp is heated up to the warning level.
+Transmission temperature O ‡ The transmission oil temp is heated up to the warning level.
 Transmission temperature invalid () The transmission oil temp is invalid.
 Transmission not in neutral The transmission is not in neutral when it is required to be (starting engine, running outriggers, etc).
 Parking brake (P) The park brake is required to be secured but is not.
 This could be engine start, running outriggers, etc.

-Name Icon Description Name Icon Description Alternator charge error ≕!
+Name Icon Description Alternator charge error ≕!
 The engine is running but the alternator is not charging -OR-the engine is not running but the alternator is charging.
-Forbidden zone bypassed → The boom is near the driving cab and motion would be blocked but the bypass switch is allowing motion.
-Alternator charge low or high == The battery voltage is too low (about 22V or less) or too high (30V or more).
-Third wrap aux. hoist 11 3 Only 3 wraps remain on the aux hoist.
-Hoist lowering is blocked.
-Carrier key on The carrier cab key is in the ON or START position.
-Third wrap mair hoist 1 3 Only 3 wraps remain on the main hoist.
-Hoist lowering is blocked.
+Alternator charge low = The battery voltage is too low (about 22V or less) or too high (30V or more).
+Carrier key on ©===================================== The carrier cab key is in the ON or START position.
 Cab not down Cab tilt is blocked.
 This could be during engine start, or because the seat switch is not active.
-Hydraulic oil temp high Ø. The hydraulic oil temp is heated up to the warning level.
-Center stabilizer overload A !
-The pressure in the center front stabilizer cylinder is too high.
-Hydraulic oil temp invalid O The hydraulic oil temp cannot be read correctly.
+Center stabilizer overload 41 The pressure in the center front stabilizer cylinder is too high.
 Fuel level The fuel level is low.
-Level sensor not OK • The level sensor is not communicating, is not calibrated, or is self-reporting an error.
 Counterweight blocking swing The counterweight is blocking swinging because the cylinders are not fully up.
-The speed settings or Tele cylinder at boom nose === The telescoping cylinder has extended too far and reached the boom nose.
-Tele Settings speed or Speed adjust joystick curves are not at their default value (100% or linear joystick).
-E. extension is blocked.
-Indicates the exhaust temperature is above 640°C (1184°F) during Boom extension too low Νį The boom is near the driving cab and motion is blocked.
-High Exhaust System Temperature ~ 50 the active exhaust system cleaning process.
-Indicator remains on until the temperatures falls below 625°C (1157°F).
-Forbidden zone blocking range 6 → The boom is near the driving cab and motion is blocked.
-Alert Indicator also is on constant during the manual exhaust system cleaning process.
+Settings speed or Speed adjust -+ The speed settings or joystick curves are not at their default value (100% or linear joystick).
+Boom extension too low Xis The boom is near the driving cab and motion is blocked.
+Forbidden zone blocking range ⊕ → The boom is near the driving cab and motion is blocked.